locka99/cpp-to-rust-book/rust_cookbook/index.md

 The string's implementation of parse() is a generic that works with any type implementing `FromStr`.
 So calling `parse::<i32>` is equivalent to calling `i32::from_str()`.

 Note one immediate advantage of Rust is it uses string slices.
-That means you could have a long, comma separated string and use slices to parse numbers straight out of the middle of it without constructing intermediate copies.
+That means you could have a long string with many numbers separated by delimiters and parse numbers straight out of the middle of it without constructing intermediate copies.

 ### Converting between numeric types